 The quadriceps are a large group of muscles located on the front of the thighs.
 They are a powerful knee extensor used in climbing, jumping and rising from a seated position.
-In her book "Anatomy and Physiology," Elaine Marieb notes that the tone of the quadriceps plays an important role in strengthening the knee joint.
+Well-functioning quadriceps plays an important role in strengthening the knee joint.
 When these muscles begin to atrophy, or decrease in size, problems in the knee joint may arise.

-Muscle atrophy is defined as the wasting or loss of muscle mass.
-A decrease in muscle strength accompanies this decrease is muscle size.
-Muscle atrophy results in decrease muscle tone, which is the low levels of contractile activity in relaxed muscles that keep the muscles healthy and ready to react to stimulation.
+Muscle atrophy is defined as the wasting, or loss, of muscle mass.
+A decrease in muscle strength accompanies this decrease in muscle size.
+Muscle atrophy results in decreased muscle tone, which describes your muscle's ability to contract in response to stimulation.
 Adequate quadriceps muscle tone is extremely important in reinforcing the knee joints.

 Atrophy of the quadriceps muscles can occur for a variety of reasons, one of which is lack of activity or exercise of the muscles.
 Individuals who work at sedentary jobs, wear a leg cast or brace that prevents movement in the knee joint or are bedridden are at very high risk for atrophy of the quadriceps.
 Those with medical conditions such as stroke and arthritis and have limited mobility may also experience muscle wasting.

 Injury or disease of the femoral nerve, the nerve that innervates the quadriceps, results in a more severe type of atrophy.
 Lastly, sarcopenia, the loss of muscle mass associated with aging, is another common cause of quadriceps muscle atrophy.